bluez/bluer/README.md

 This library provides an asynchronous, fully featured interface to the [Bluetooth Low Energy (BLE)](https://en.wikipedia.org/wiki/Bluetooth_Low_Energy)
 APIs of the [official Linux Bluetooth protocol stack (BlueZ)](http://www.bluez.org/) for [Rust](https://www.rust-lang.org/).
-Both publishing local and consuming remote [GATT services](https://www.oreilly.com/library/view/getting-started-with/9781491900550/ch04.html) using *idiotmatic* Rust code is supported.
+Both publishing local and consuming remote [GATT services](https://www.oreilly.com/library/view/getting-started-with/9781491900550/ch04.html) using *idiomatic* Rust code is supported.
-Asynchronous support is depended by [Tokio](https://tokio.rs/).
+Asynchronous support is dependent by [Tokio](https://tokio.rs/).

 This project started as a fork of [blurz](https://github.com/szeged/blurz) but has since then become a full rewrite.
-Documentation has been mostly copied from the [BlueZ API specification](https://git.kernel.org/pub/scm/bluetooth/bluez.git/tree/doc/), but also extended.
+Documentation has been mostly copied from the
+[BlueZ API specification](https://git.kernel.org/pub/scm/bluetooth/bluez.git/tree/doc/), but also adapted where it makes sense.

 The following features are provided:

 * Bluetooth adapters
     * enumeration
     * configuration of power, discoverability, name, etc.
-    * hotplug support through change events stream
+    * hot-plug support through change events stream
 * Bluetooth devices
     * discovery
     * querying of address, name, class, signal strength (RSSI), etc.